eilin/learn2code/2. Intermediate/1. Principles of OOP/1_encapsulation.md

     ...

 ```
-Now when the next programmer comes along to use your code (or yourself, a week later), it's hard to see which methods are intended for use outside the class.
+Now when the next programmer comes along to use your code, it's hard to see which methods are intended for use outside the class.
+> Any code you wrote more than a few days ago is basically code written by a stranger - you might be the "next programmer" who comes along lol.

 In Java, you'd mark ```fight``` as public and everything else as private.
 Then it's very clear which methods shouldn't be touched from outside the class.

-In Python there's no explicit "private" modifier, but there is a convention you can follow: any members/methods that start with "_" is understood to be "private".
+In Python there's no explicit "private" modifier, but there is a well-understood convention to follow: any members/methods that start with "_" is meant to be private.

 ```
 class Battle: